Ad Code

 1)Facilitates planning :

-Management Information System provides relevant information for efficient decision making for stop with the increasing size and complexity of organisation, managers now work remotely rather than from the operations location.
+Management Information System provides relevant information for efficient decision making for stop with the increasing size and complexity of organization, managers now work remotely rather than from the operations location.
 MIS proves to be a big help in such scenarios.

-2) Minimises Information Overload :
+2) Minimizes Information Overload :

 3) MIS Encourages Decentralization :